youwen5/web/routes/+the-web-is-insane.typ

 zero-effort to drop Material components straight into your app.

-More recently, the #link("https://vercel.com/geist/introduction")[Vercel-style] minimalist design has become popular with
+More recently, the #link("https://vercel.com/geist/introduction")[Vercel-style] minimalist design has become popular with startups and indie devs alike.

 To be clear, I do not claim that the web was better prior to the advent of the modern #smallcaps[npm]--centered web design.
 Rather, the web has